How Can ISVs Benefit from Strong Analytics Offering?

 Improve User Experience

-Another way in which ISVs can benefit from a strong analytics offering is by bringing insights and data directly into your applications that users are already using and are familiar with.
+ISV analytics brings insights and data directly into your applications that users are already using and are familiar with.
 That removes the need to switch between multiple different apps to find insights, chat, manage projects, etc. – instead, users can focus on what data is telling them and act on it in the context of their workflow.

 Additional Source of Revenue